lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 ### The purpose for this activity is to familiarize you with the model diagram and how causal diagrams can be useful to understanding why problems arise and persist.
 By the end, you should be able to easily navigate it and find detailed information about each variable.
 This exercise has two parts, the first to practice navigating to your individual simulation world, and the second to use the diagram  to help you tell your Systems Story.
 A Systems Story is a description of the causal connections that create the problem your team prioritized, _________________ .

-## Team lead shares Chrome and logs in to your Individual world at **mtl.how/sim**
+## Team lead shares Chrome and logs in to the Team world at **mtl.how/sim**
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> _____________ **Time 00:15-00:20 - Team's Session 05 Question** __________________

 ### Let's explore the MTL Home Page.
-+ To start this session, you should log in to your Individual world at **mtl.how/sim**, where you enter your username (email address) and password.
++ To start this session, you should log in to your team world at **mtl.how/sim**, where you enter your username (email address) and password.
 After you click **LOGIN**, a pop-up box will appear with the text "Please select a World" on the blue bar.
-Select the world that starts with **"ind" from the drop-down menu**, so we can all use the simulation at the same time.
+Select the world that starts with **"team" from the drop-down menu**.

 + Once you're on the _MTL_ Home Page, look over on the **left section with Session in the blue heading bar**.